richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_IterativeLoad_fromAzureAPIs.md

 * [**Logic App**](Infrastructure_LogicApp.md)

 ### Step 2: Prepare Workflow
-In this step, we will create a workflow, initialize variables, and add parameters
+In this step, we will create a workflow, initialize variables, and add parameters.

 * Navigate to your Logic App